 We used to live a mere stone’s throw from here and loved the ever-changing tapestry of restaurants on Church Street.
 Escocesa brings together an unlikely but winning combination of Spain and Scotland.
 (Escocesa is Spanish for Scotland).
 The menu is Spain with a Scottish twist (adventurous!) and the fresh fish is where the Scottish influence is clearest.
 This would be a great place for a cosy lunch or dinner.

 10. El Ganso 59 Broadway Market, London E8 4PH

 A narrow boat moored within spitting distance of the Cat and Mutton Bridge in Broadway Market is home when we nip back to London.
 The market is really buzzy with dozens of independent shops and quirky food outlets.
 Plus, there are some crazy fashion choices on display.
-El Ganso, a rustic, low-key restaurant has a good smattering of Spanish-speaking customers.
+El Ganso, a charming local restaurant has a good smattering of Spanish-speaking customers.
 So it feels like the real Spanish deal, magically transported to Broadway Market.
 Walk though London Fields, take in the market, and then pop in for a hearty breakfast or tapas lunch.
 Specialities include fried octopus with smoked paprika and purple potato puree.
 There are albondigas in mushroom sauce, mushroom croquetas in blue cheese sauce and patatas bravas.
 Or go for arroz negro, ailoli, grilled chicken with sweet potato puree and sizzling prawns with garlic.
 OMG we’re in heaven!

 We hope your wedding discussions go really well!
 Get in touch if we can help you with your celebrant (find out more about the team here).
 What if you want to just slip away for an elopement wedding in Mallorca?
 Check out our range of hand-picked elopement (or intimate wedding) locations here and drop us a line or give us a call to see if we have the right spot for you.